DelaneyDesign Home Page

 The Web Design Process

-The purpose of this document is to describe to you, the client or prospective client, the general process we will undertake together to create your new web site.
-It will also help you understand what questions you will need to ask yourself and what you will need to provide during the process.
+The purpose of this document is to describe to you, the client or prospective client, the general process we will undertake together to create your new web site (or to redesign your old web site).
+It will help you understand what questions you will need to ask yourself and what you will need to provide during the process.

 The process of creating and implementing a new web site is usually broken down into the following phases: